sugarcoat/sugarcoat/README.md

 # sugarcoat #

 Making documentation a bit sweeter.
+This is still a work in-progress.
+Please file an issue if you encounter any bugs or think a feature should be added.

 ## Features ##